MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3d10/id3dxmatrixstack-rotateyawpitchroll.md

-Como a rotação é multiplicada à pilha da matriz, a rotação é relativa ao espaço de coordenadas do mundo.
+Como a rotação é multiplicada à direita para a pilha de matriz, a rotação é relativa ao espaço de coordenadas do mundo.

 ## <a name="requirements"></a>Requisitos